 Treatment of upper extremity contractures

-An injectable collagenase enzyme derived from the bacteria Clostridium histolyticum (collagenase clostridium histolyticum) is FDA approved in the treatment of Dupuytren’s contracture and as an alternative to surgery.
-22 The clinical outcome with collagenase injections are similar to surgery but has fewer complications, faster recovery, and are more tolerable for patients.
+Conservative management of contractures can include physical therapy and occupational therapy and a daily home exercise program including passive range of motion to the affected joint.
+Procedural treatments include an injectable collagenase enzyme derived from the bacteria Clostridium histolyticum (collagenase clostridium histolyticum).
+This is an FDA approved treatment for Dupuytren’s contracture and an alternative to surgery.
+22 Intra-articular injections to the shoulder involves the glenohumeral joint.
+The clinical outcome with collagenase injections are similar to surgery but has fewer complications, faster recovery, and are more tolerable for patients.
 Limitations to collagenase injections are that they are usually single site, require monthly injections, and are associated with a risk of autoimmune reaction with injections.
-There is research to indicate that multiple injections can provide clinically significant outcomes.
-22
+There is research to indicate that multiple injections can provide clinically significant outcomes.22

 Treatment of lower extremity contractures